AG466/browser-planner-app/README.md

 * Save the event in local storage when the save button is clicked in that timeblock.

 * Persist events between refreshes of a page

+To do -

+1. Enable the retrieval of object items from local storage and display them in the time blocks.

+2. Set the complete incomplete variables to retain formatting when browser is refreshed.

+3. Review and alter color shcemes for intuitive UX.